 Every cell phone and cell phone carrier does not provide international access, and those that do, not always provide the best International rates.
 If you want to use your cell to make calls, be sure to check with your provider before traveling.

 The best option, however is to sort out a local SIM card from the local market, once you are out of the airport.
 Always do a quick survey from 2 – 3 shops and check out the different tariff plans for 2-3 different phone networks.

 Also, there are plenty of WiFi messaging and calling apps, so if you have Internet access, you can call or text, and these days, most of the countries have plenty of free WiFi hotspots throughout their cities.

 Travel Tip #5 – Always have a Travel Insurance when you Travel

 When you plan ahead you can avoid many pitfalls.
 You will have more time to devote to maximizing your international fun.
 With checklists in hand, preparation and technology, your biggest worry will be getting through airport checkpoints.

-Before you leave, check out Some Awesome Travel Tips from Travel Experts from around the World, as well.
+Before you leave, check out Some Awesome Travel Tips from Travel Experts from around the World, and

 And here’s wishing you all, an year full of Travels ahead.